10 Easy Ways to Improve Your Photographic Composition Techniques

 What other types of scenes have symmetry in landscape photography?
 See if you can find other examples of symmetry in nature.

-This means that you should not have any of your main subjects on the edge of any part of the frame, i.e. don’t have any subject cut at the edges of the frame.
+This means that you should not have any of your main subjects on the edge of any part of the frame, i.e. don’t have any subject cut at the edges.

 alt="frame your subject for best photography composition"